-Born in 1919, Jean Vander Ply was a beloved American actress.
-She is best known as the voice of Wilma Flintstone from the cartoon The Flintstones.
+Born in Pittsburgh, Pennsylvania, in 1919, Jean Vander Pyl was a beloved American actress who is best known as the voice of Wilma Flintstone from the popular cartoon series The Flintstones.
 She was also the voice of Rosie the Robot Maid from the animated series The Jetsons.
 On the radio, she portrayed Margaret Anderson on Father Knows Best.
-Her television appearances were numerous, including Leave It To Beaver and The Donna Redd Show.
+Vander Pyl's television appearances were numerous, including Leave It To Beaver and The Donna Redd Show.
 She died in California in 1999, at age 79.

-Jean Vander Pyl made the move to television in 1950s.
-While she made appearances on Leave It to Beaver and other shows, she became more famous for voicing her characters than her on-screen roles.
-She worked for legendary cartoon producers William Hanna and Joseph Barbera for many years.
-Her most famous role started in 1960 with the premiere of the prime time animated series The Flintstones.
-Her character Wilma was a housewife, married to loud, but lovable Fred (voiced by Alan Reed), a dinosaur operator at the Slaterock Gravel Co.
-Later they had a daughter named Pebbles, which made things interesting for Vander Pyl since she voiced both Wilma and Pebbles.
-The couple lived next door to their friends, Barney and Betty Rubble (Mel Blanc and Bea Benaderet).
-Audiences loved to watch the Flintstones and the Rubbles have their misadventures in the ancient, yet somewhat suburban town of Bedrock.
-The show lasted for six seasons.
+Jean Vander Pyl moved from radio to TV in the 1950s.
+While she made appearances on Leave It to Beaver and other shows, she became more famous for her voice work than her on-screen roles.
+The actress worked for legendary cartoon producers William Hanna and Joseph Barbera for many years, and her most famous role began in 1960 with the premiere of the primetime animated series The Flintstones; she portrayed Wilma Flintstone, a housewife married to the loud but lovable Fred Flintstone (voiced by Alan Reed), a dinosaur operator at the Slate Rock and Gravel Company.
+The animated couple later had a daughter named Pebbles, which made things interesting for Vander Pyl, who voiced both Wilma and Pebbles.
+Wilma and Fred lived next door to their friends, Barney and Betty Rubble (Mel Blanc and Bea Benaderet), on the show.
+Audiences loved to watch the Flintstones and the Rubbles have their misadventures in the ancient yet somewhat suburban town of Bedrock.
+The Flintstones lasted for six seasons.

-While The Flintstones continued to be popular in syndication, Jean Vander Pyl did not benefit from the show's continued success, having taken a deal for a lump sum instead of residuals.
-She reprised the role of Wilma numerous times over the years, including 1977's A Flintstone Christmas.
+While The Flintstones continued to be popular in syndication, Jean Vander Pyl didn't benefit from the show's continued success, having taken a deal for a lump sum instead of residuals.
+She reprised the role of Wilma numerous times over the years, including for the 1977 TV special A Flintstone Christmas.
 Vander Pyl also made a cameo appearance in the 1994 feature film version of The Flintstones.
 According to a Los Angeles Times article, she told actress Elizabeth Perkins, the film's Wilma, that the key to her character was to "remember Fred is a two-syllable word."

 Jean Vander Pyl died of lung cancer on April 10, 1999, at the age of 79, in Dana Point, California.
-Married twice, she had four children, Kathleen, Michael and Timothy O'Meara and Roger DeWitt.
+Married twice, she had four children: Kathleen, Michael and Timothy O'Meara, and Roger DeWitt.